-Most CDL training programs are 160 hours and students enrolled full time are able to finish them in about a month.
+Most CDL school and trade school commercial driver’s license training programs are 160 hours and students enrolled full time are able to finish them in about a month.
 Trying to find the time to attend CDL classes while working a full-time job, however, can be a challenge.
 Fortunately, there are schools in our network that offer alternative training schedules.

 Go to trucking school and work a regular job too!